skipperkongen/codechallenge-serotina-kudos/exercise_5.md

-# Exercise 5: crack the pin code
+# Exercise 5: crack the PIN-code

 Implement a function that cracks a PIN-code hash.
 You know that the original PIN has four digits and that it was hashed using the SHA-256 hashing algorithm.